blurrycontour/zuul-gerrit/doc/source/howtos/installation.rst

 The web application needs to be rebuilt to update the internal location of the static files.
-Set the homepage setting in the package.json to an absolute path or url.
+Set the homepage setting in the package.json to an absolute path or url, or use the PUBLIC_URL environment variable at build time.
 For example, to deploy the web interface through a '/zuul/' sub directory:

 .. note::